 Store Small Items in Containers in Drawers/Cabinets

-Instead of placing small items independently in drawers and cupboards like you might do in a sticks & bricks home, you may want to store small items differently in your home-on-wheels.
+Instead of placing small items independently in drawers and cupboards (as you might do in your traditional home), you may want to store small items differently in your home-on-wheels.
 This can help immensely with RV rattles from “stuff” rolling around in drawers & cabinets.
+Placing small items in containers, and then storing those containers in the drawers and cupboards, can keep a very big mess from happening every time you turn a corner… or when you open a cabinet door after a day of driving.

-That’s especially true for small, items that are prone to falling over, such as spices.
+That’s especially true for small items that are prone to falling over, such as spices.
 We bought this YouCopia turntable organizer for our spices.
 It not only keeps things from falling over (or out of the cabinet) but makes it easy to find what we’re looking for.

 - STORAGE YOU CAN SEE: Includes 3 removable clear bins with handles so you can find and grab what you want without a search.